-The University of New England’s (UNE’s) decades of experience in online education is opening doors in the rapidly growing Indian economy to meet an insatiable demand for specialised skills training.
+The University of New England’s (UNE’s) decades of experience in online education has opened doors in the rapidly growing Indian economy to meet an insatiable demand for specialised skills training.

-UNE is the recipient of one of just 11 grants awarded from 166 applications by the Australia-India Council (AIC) to promote stronger links between the two countries.
+UNE received one of just 11 grants awarded from 166 applications by the Australia-India Council (AIC) to promote stronger links between the two countries.

-UNE received $62,339 to train hospital managers for India’s health industry - a project that will deliver benefits in both countries.
+UNE received $62,339 to train hospital managers for India’s health industry in a project that will deliver benefits in both countries.

-The project will be led by Professor Debra Dunstan, Head of the School of Psychology, who has previously won awards for her work in original curriculum design and teaching.
+The project is led by Professor Debra Dunstan, Head of the School of Psychology, who has previously won awards for her work in original curriculum design and teaching.

-“Our main objective is to provide a training program specifically for the Indian context, but also to raise awareness of the value of online education, and to develop a model for ongoing in-country education support,” Prof. Dunstan said.
+“Our main objective is to enhance and contextualise UNE’s online materials for the Indian context, but also to raise awareness of the value of online education, and to develop a model for ongoing in-country education support,” Prof. Dunstan said.

 “Online education is in its infancy in India but holds great potential to open up training opportunities to more candidates.
 It is important that we demonstrate to our stakeholders that authentic, job-relevant learning can reliably be delivered online.